How does Google Tag Manager work?

 After this integration is done, the mParticle SDK automatically collects all defined user events and sends them to GTM via a shared data layer where all mParticle events are mapped to corresponding GTM events.
 The GTM integration with mParticle SDK also loads the relevant GTM code automatically.
 So, you do not need to rely on engineers to insert GTM code snippets into the <head> and <body> section of your website’s source code.

 And Voila!
 Customer event data gets automatically loaded into your GTM account without any manual effort.
-Get started with an mParticle free trial to setup GTM and get a unified view of your customer data.
+Get started with mParticle to set up GTM and get a unified view of your customer data.